 One of the big green demons, holding an enormous axe in one hand, strode towards Buffy.
 She tried to shoot it with the taser Walsh had given her, but wasn't unduly surprised to find that it didnt work, just fizzled in her hand and gave her a mild shock.

 However, now that one was down, the second demon, previously hampered by the small room and it's comrade, was now free to come at Buffy.
-And Buffy, now aching slightly from being slammed against a wall and unarmed, wasn't any too keen in the fight.
-Fortunately, Buffy spied the still-sparking taser and a pool of water (and suddenly she was glad the fight was in the sewers) and ran at the demon, slamming into it - and the demon, in it's surprise, didn't offer much resistance - and pushing it back until it reached the pool.
-Then Buffy kicked the taser at the demon, who promptly and rather amusingly went into spasms when the taser hit the water.
+And Buffy, now aching from being slammed against a wall and unarmed, wasn't any too keen on the fight.
+Fortunately, Buffy spied the still-sparking taser and a pool of water (and suddenly she was glad the fight was in the sewers) and ran at the demon, slamming into it - the demon, in it's surprise, didn't offer much resistance - and pushing it back until it reached the pool.
+Then Buffy kicked the taser at the demon, who promptly and rather amusingly went into spasms when the taser hit the water, making bolts of electricity arc through the demon.

 Walsh had been watching Buffy's escapade on the screens in the Initiative, and was alarmed when both camera and heartbeat had gone.
 Fortunately, she'd managed to get camera back shortly, although it only showed blackness, with gave credence to the lack of heartbeat.